viridiphile/weathery/README.md

 ```iconMap.js``` file handles the icon codes from https://openweathermap.org/ and sets up appropriate icon code with corresponding icon name.
 ```index.js``` file imports all the previous js files and sets up the workflow of the app.

 For this project, I learned more on how to work with DOM tree and promises, researched for a suitable API.
-I didn't have a partner and worked on the project by myself, mainly googling.
+I didn't have a partner and worked on the project by myself.

 This was Weathery.